Chalwk/HALO-SCRIPT-PROJECTS/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me at **[jericho.crosby227@gmail.com](mailto:jericho.crosby227@gmail.com)**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting me on [Discord](https://discord.gg/D76H7RVPC9).

 Reports will be reviewed and investigated, and I will respond in a manner deemed appropriate to the circumstances.
 Confidentiality will be maintained regarding the reporter of an incident.